-The story is about the new football coach Ad Astra hired in the off-season.
+The story is about Ad Astra alumni reflecting on their experiences in high school and offering advice to current students.
 You may edit it down slightly if you need it to fit a space, but you should use at least 75 percent of the story.
 That means it should be a major part of your layout.
 The photos and other elements that you choose to add (including headlines) should work to complement each other in a cohesive single-issue layout.
 Good luck.
 For story and photo download instructions see page 3.